applevir/STEAK/README.md

 For an updated database of human retrotransposons see dbRIP: http://dbrip.brocku.ca

+**6. How can I find which read causes a problem?

+The name of the read being processed can be displayed.
+This allows the easy identification of the read that causes a crash but can create a large amount of data.
+This can be achieved by recompling STEAK to enable its debug mode and subsequently running it normally.
+For clarity, it is best to use this feature with a single process and a single thread.

+`make clean`

+`make debug`

 Questions or help
 -----------------
 For questions or support contact Cindy Santander (cindy.santander@zoo.ox.ac.uk) or Philippe Gambron (philippe.gambron@stfc.ac.uk)